 “Excellent session, well run, very informative trainer.
 Easy to read, easy to find and well maintained materials”.
 Z Simpson.
 EA at Barclays Head Office.

-Minute Taking Course in London
+Minute Taking Course in London or a Virtual Classroom

 This one day format provides you with a systematic and technical approach to the taking of minutes at meetings; an explanation of the theory and practical workshops are provided to help cement your knowledge.